Nova Scotia: 18th century

-Hostilities between England and France in North America resumed from 1702 to 1713, known as Queen Anne's War.
+Hostilities between France and England, (from 1707, France and the Kingdom of Great Britain after the Acts of Union), in North America resumed from 1702 to 1713, known as Queen Anne's War.
 The siege of Port Royal took place in 1710, ending French rule in peninsular Acadia.
 The subsequent signing of the Treaty of Utrecht in 1713 formally recognized British rule in the region, while returning Cape Breton Island (Île Royale) and Prince Edward Island (Île Saint-Jean) to the French.
 Despite the British conquest of Acadia in 1710, Nova Scotia remained primarily occupied by Catholic Acadians and Mi'kmaq, who confined British forces to Annapolis and to Canso.
 Present-day New Brunswick formed a part of the French colony of Acadia.
 Immediately after the capture of Port Royal in 1710, Francis Nicholson announced it would be renamed Annapolis Royal in honour of Queen Anne.

 As a result of Father Rale's War (1722–1725), the Mi'kmaq signed a series of treaties with the British in 1725.
 The Mi'kmaq signed a treaty of submission to the British crown.
 However, conflict between the Acadians, Mi'kmaq, French and the British persisted in the following decades with King George's War (1744–1748).

 Father Le Loutre's War (1749–1755) began when Edward Cornwallis arrived to establish Halifax with 13 transports on 21 June 1749.
 A General Court, made up of the governor and the council, was the highest court in the colony at the time.
 Jonathan Belcher was sworn in as chief justice of the Nova Scotia Supreme Court on 21 October 1754.
 The first legislative assembly in Halifax, under the Governorship of Charles Lawrence, met on 2 October 1758.